 With so many users on LinkedIn, you can likely find the profile of the manager you’re looking for there.

-Try searching for their name or their company name to figure out if the manager is there and if they keep their LinkedIn profile updated.
+Try searching for their company name to determine if the manager is there and if they keep their LinkedIn profile updated.
 If you happen to be a member of one of their LinkedIn groups, you may even be able to send them a direct message on the platform.

 If not, you can use UpLead’s Chrome extension to expand on the data you get from their LinkedIn profile.